 The applications that manage the structure and data in relational databases are called RDBMS (Relational DataBase Management Systems).
 There are a lot of such applications, and the most relevant have recently started to put their focus on the field of data science, adding functionality to work with big data repositories and to apply techniques such as data analytics and machine learning.

-This one is Microsoft’s RDBMS, which has been evolving for more than 20 years by consistently expanding its enterprise functionality.
+Microsoft’s RDBMS, has been evolving for more than 20 years by consistently expanding its enterprise functionality.
 Since its 2016 version, SQL Server offers a portfolio of services that include support for embedded R code.
 SQL Server 2017 raises the bet by renaming its R Services to Machine Language Services and adding support for the Python language (more on these two languages below).

 With these important additions, SQL Server aims at data scientists who may not have experience with Transact SQL, the native query language of Microsoft SQL Server.